DuGites/fibonacci/README.md

 ## Tests

 If you add more functionality please add unit tests and run make coverage-reports to check if 100% coverage is maintained

+    make coverage-reports

+## SAAS Deployment

+  Further work would include making a docker image from the django project and exposing it over port 80.
+  We would need a Dockerfile and a docker-compose.yml to automate the deployment process.
+This is further work.